Red Clay Consolidated School District

 Red Clay Consolidated School District (abbreviated Red Clay or RCCSD) is a public school district in northern New Castle County, Delaware.
 Founded in 1981, Red Clay serves a portion of the city of Wilmington, as well as its northwestern suburbs.

 Its service area includes Elsmere, Greenville, Hockessin, Newport, northwestern Wilmington, most of Pike Creek, most of Pike Creek Valley, and half of North Star.

-Its headquarters are in the Austin D. Baltz Elementary School partially in Elsmere and partially in an unincorporated area; it has a Wilmington postal address.
+Its headquarters are in the Austin D. Baltz Elementary School, which lies partially in Elsmere and an unincorporated area; it has a Wilmington postal address.

 History

-The state of Delaware modified its school districts, and due to that it was established on July 1, 1981.